iGEM-HUST-China/HUST-China-2025/wiki/model.md

 Boxplot comparisons across all peptide–enzyme complexes revealed a clear hierarchy: the extended **TYWIRFSKL** consistently achieved the most favorable HADDOCK scores, the canonical **SKL** reproducibly ranked lowest, and **GGGGSSKL** showed intermediate values.
 This ordering was robust across replicates and reflected a systematic advantage for the aromatic-rich extension.

-When HADDOCK scores were resolved for each enzyme partner (barplot analysis), the same pattern emerged: **TYWIRFSKL** outperformed **SKL** in nearly every case, often with large margins, whereas **GGGSSKL** tracked between the two.
+When HADDOCK scores were resolved for each enzyme partner (barplot analysis), the same pattern emerged: **TYWIRFSKL** outperformed **SKL** in nearly every case, often with large margins, whereas **GGGGSSKL** tracked between the two.
 These results demonstrate that the effect is not restricted to a single target but represents a general enhancement of binding across the enzyme panel.

 {% include figure2.html images=page.images02 %}

 We next examined the energetic basis for these differences.
 Donut plots visualizing HADDOCK scoring weights highlighted distinct stabilization mechanisms.
 For **TYWIRFSKL**, improved binding arose primarily from enhanced electrostatics and van der Waals packing, which favor tighter and more specific interfaces.
-By contrast, **SKL** complexes relied disproportionately on desolvation contributions, reflecting weaker direct interactions and more solvent-mediated stabilization. **GGGSSKL** again showed an intermediate profile, suggesting that the flexible linker partially compensates but cannot substitute for the aromatic contacts.
+By contrast, **SKL** complexes relied disproportionately on desolvation contributions, reflecting weaker direct interactions and more solvent-mediated stabilization. **GGGGSSKL** again showed an intermediate profile, suggesting that the flexible linker partially compensates but cannot substitute for the aromatic contacts.

 {% include figure.html image="https://static.igem.wiki/teams/5569/model/m3.webp" caption="Figure 5.
 Energetic decomposition showing relative contributions of electrostatics, vdW, and desolvation terms (donut plots)." %}